opencollective/opencollective-api/docs/emails.md

 - activated.collective.as.host.hbs
   - Audience: Admins of accounts that became Fiscal Hosts (Users or Organizations).
-  - Trigger: When an account calls activateMoneyManagement (formerly becomeHost) and we emit ACTIVATED_MONEY_MANAGEMENT (formerly ACTIVATED_COLLECTIVE_AS_HOST).
+  - Trigger: When an account calls activateMoneyManagement and we emit ACTIVATED_MONEY_MANAGEMENT (formerly ACTIVATED_COLLECTIVE_AS_HOST).
   - Content:
     - Pricing and platform fees; link to `opencollective.com/pricing`
     - Host Dashboard docs, setup guidance, FAQ, setting host fees
     - Discord invite and help pages

-- activated.collective.as.independent.hbs
-  - Audience: Admins of Collectives that set up as Independent.
-  - Trigger: When a Collective calls becomeHost and we emit ACTIVATED_COLLECTIVE_AS_INDEPENDENT.
-  - Content:
-    - Independent Collective setup (receipts, connect Stripe/bank)
-    - Receiving money (bank transfers, add funds)
-    - Expenses and payouts docs
-    - Discord and documentation

 - collective.approved.hbs
   - Audience: Admins of Collectives whose host application was approved.